 We should now be able to get the component rendered to the home page, once we wire it up.
 Edit

-There's nothing fancy here, I think it's self explanatory, but let me know if it is not.
-Just note
+There's nothing fancy here, I think it's self-explanatory, but let me know if it is not.
+Just

-necessary to use a fragment.
-I just wanted to show that fragments can be used outside of the files
+not at all necessary to use a fragment.
+I just wanted to show that fragments can be used outside

-they are defined in.
-As an aside, with Gatsby v3 you can now use fragments in GraphiQL.
+the files they are defined in.
+As an aside, with Gatsby v3, you can now use fragments in GraphiQL.

 If you have Gatsby running in develop mode, you should now have the component rendered on the home page.
 The images aren't in a carousel yet, but that will come next.

-I have added a bit of new code here so let's run through some of the logic.
+I have added a bit of new code here, so let's run through the logic.
 I have based the

 implementation off a Chris Coyier post written to show how far HTML and CSS can take you .
 You might have noticed before that each of the images was given an

-any image and have it show, front and centre in the carousel using default browser behaviour.
-See the
+to any image and have it show, front and centre in the carousel using default browser behaviour.

-post on using Scroll to Anchor for some background on how id's and hashes work together.
+See the post on using Scroll to Anchor for some background on how IDs and hashes work together.

 The logic in lines

-100 gets the current hash from the browser window loacation.
-We need this because we are not using React
+100 gets the current hash from the browser window location.
+We need this because we are not using

-to track the carousel's state.
-We have a check that the code is running in a browser (and not on the
+React to track the carousel's state.
+We have a check that the code is running in a browser (and

-server as it does during build).
-Without this check we will run the site fine in develop mode, but
+not on the server as it does during build).
+Without this check, we will run the site fine in

-get errors when we try to build.
-As this check is something that might be needed in other components,
+develop mode, but get errors when we try to build.
+As this check is something that might be needed

 There are a few accessibility attributes to improve user experience.
 The

-aria-current (line 135) from the Universty of Twitter via a Wes Bos question answered by Scott Vinkle.
-It is
+aria-current (line 135) from the University of Twitter via a Wes Bos question answered by Scott Vinkle.
+It

-used here on the dots below the carousel.
-There is a visual indication of which slide is selected (red,
+is used here on the dots below the carousel.
+There is a visual indication of which slide is

 Just before we go on to flesh out the CSS, we should define our